Skip to main content

 The Board is responsible for corporate governance, encompassing leadership, direction and control of the Group.
 It assesses the basis on which the Group generates and preserves value over the long term and is accountable to shareholders for financial performance.
 The Board is also responsible for approving high-level policy and strategic direction in relation to the nature and scale of risk that the Group is prepared to assume in order to achieve its strategic objectives, and for maintaining an appropriate system of internal controls.

-While arrangements have been made by the Directors for delegation of the management, organisation and administration of the Group’s affairs, certain matters are specifically reserved for decision by the Board which are available here.
+While arrangements have been made by the Directors for delegation of the management, organisation and administration of the Group’s affairs, certain matters are specifically reserved for decision by the Board.

 Relationship with the Irish State